Professional Post-Graduate ApprenticeshipsSummer Residency Program

 - Must have a strong sense of collaboration and curiosity.

 - Teaches theater education programs alongside our Education Director for students ages 6 to 18.

-- Support the Youth holiday production.
+- Support the Summer and Fall Youth theater productions.

 - Reports directly to the Education Director.

-Stage Management (Two Positions Available)
+Stage Management Apprentice

 - Additional duties may include procuring props, setting up rehearsals, assisting with wardrobe, or lead a run crew.

 - Assist the Production Manager in preparing for and running productions.

 - Attending production meetings, supporting with communication of project timelines, creating schedules, and record-keeping.